SoftwareAG/c8y-docs/content/protocol-integration/lpwan-custom-codec-bundle/implement-codec-microservice.md

 1. Create a microservice which exposes the `/encode` and `/decode` REST endpoints conforming to the [OpenAPI Specification](/files/rest/lpwan-custom-codec-openapi.yaml), implementing the encoding and decoding functionality.

-2. The microservice needs to create Device Protocols for each LPWAN device type it does support.
-If you do use the lpwan-custom-codec library the Device Protocols will be created automatically for you.
+2. The microservice needs to create device protocols for each LPWAN device type it supports.
+If you use the lpwan-custom-codec library the device protocols will be created automatically for you.
-Otherwise, you will need to use the Inventory API to create a new managed object describing the Device Protocol with the following JSON structure:
+Otherwise, you must use the Inventory API to create a new managed object describing the device protocol with the following JSON structure:

     You must create a device protocol (with `type` and `fieldbusType` properties, and the `c8y_LpwanCodecDetails` fragment) as well as an external ID for every device manufacturer and device model combination that this codec microservice supports: